Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 Let's imagine we are developing a benchmarking class for measuring model performance.
 To compute the relative performance of different models one also needs to store the best possible performance.
-However, the <code>Benchmark</code> class may not be the best place to store this information.
+However, the <code class="highlighter-rouge">Benchmark</code> class may not be the best place to store this information.
 In the future, one may also want to perform benchmarks on combinations of multiple datasets.
 This naturally calls for a
-<code>Dataset</code> class, which stores all relevant dataset attributes,
+<code  class="highlighter-rouge">Dataset</code> class,
-including the maximal performance for that dataset.
+which stores all relevant dataset attributes, including the maximal performance for that dataset.
 Multiple datasets with different properties can then be added to a benchmark.
-However, we started with a <code>Benchmark</code> class interface containing a parameter for a maximal performance value.
+However, we started with a <code class="highlighter-rouge">Benchmark</code> class interface containing a parameter for a maximal performance value.
 This parameter can not be simply removed, as this would break the code of users relying on it.
 Now, we are stuck with a “dead” parameter that will remain unused in new use cases.